Streamability of nested word transductions: Bounded Memory Evaluation

 \begin{defi} A (functional) transduction $f : \Sigma^*\rightarrow \Sigma^*$ is \emph{bounded memory (BM)} if there exists $K\in\Nat$ such that it is computable by a Turing transducer $M$ that runs in space complexity at most $K$. \end{defi}

 \begin{exa} Let $\Sigma = \{a,b\}$ be an alphabet and let $f$ be the transduction that maps any word of the form $w\sigma$, for $\sigma\in\Sigma$ and $w\in\Sigma^*$, to $\sigma w$.
-Clearly, $f$ is not BM: any Turing transducer that computes this transduction, since it reads the input from left-to-right, and produces the output from left-to-right, must wait until the last letter of the word before outputting anything, and therefore has to store on the working tape the word $w$.
-If the domain of $f$ is however restricted to word $w\sigma$ such that $|w|=k$ for a fixed $k$, then $f$ is BM. \end{exa}
+Clearly, $f$ is not BM\@: any Turing transducer that computes this transduction, since it reads the input from left-to-right, and produces the output from left-to-right, must wait until the last letter of the word before outputting anything, and therefore has to store on the working tape the word $w$.

+\newcontent{As a positive example, any function $f$ on a finite domain $D$ is BM, by taking $K$ as the length of the longest output word of $f$ on $D$.
+The domain $D$ needs not to be finite in general for $f$ to be BM\@.
+Indeed, as we show, all sequential functions are BM, and conversely.} \end{exa}